American Indian Horses for sale on ehorses

-Traditional American Indian Horses show many traits that are characteristic of their Spanish ancestors, although each tribe originally had its own preferences and standards.
-These are reflected in the variety of size and colour when vendors sell an American Indian Horse.
+Traditional American Indian Horses show many traits that are typical of their Spanish ancestors, although each tribe originally had its own preferences and standards.
+These are reflected in the variety of sizes and colours of American Indian Horses.
 These surefooted horses can stand between 13 hands high (52 inches/132 cm) and 16 hands high (64 inches/163 cm) and generally weigh between 700 to 1,000 pounds (320 to 450 kg).
-Riders are also able to buy an American Indian Horse with comfortable gaits, making them a great choice for riding long distances.
+Riders are able to acquire an American Indian Horse with very comfortable gaits, making them a great choice for riding long distances.
 All coat colours are acceptable, with pinto and leopard-spotted horses being particularly popular.
-Their faces are long, with broad foreheads, and in some breeds, the ears are slightly hooked at the end.
+Their faces are long with broad foreheads, and in some breeds, the ears are slightly hooked at the end.
 Draught horse ancestry is not permitted.

 Many thousands of years ago, early ancestors of the horse roamed freely over the plains of North and South America.
 From here, they crossed over land bridges to what is now eastern Asia and finally Eurasia, the home of the domesticated horse.
 However, they are believed to have become extinct in America between 8,000 and 10,000 years ago.
 Domesticated horses (Equus caballus) were then introduced into the Americas by colonists from both Spain and northern Europe.
 Indeed, horses made it possible for the Spanish Conquistadores to overcome local populations and conquer large areas of land.
 At first, the colonists tried their utmost to ensure that local people did not acquire horses, as riding gave the European arrivals great power over the indigenous tribes and cultures of both South and North America.
 However, it was not long before tribal people acquired horses, either by illicit trade or through capturing feral horses that had escaped.

 The people of the plains areas of North America became gifted equestrians and their cultures were transformed through the use of the horse.
 Kiowa, Comanche and Apache people were noted for their horseback skills in both warfare and hunting.
 The various indigenous nations had access to both Spanish and north European horses, depending on their location.
 In the south-east, the famous Chickasaw horse was one of the first recognised as an early Indian breed.
 This horse contributed to the genes of the Florida Cracker Horse.
 The east coast was famous for its Quarter Pathers, horses mainly of British origin that were extraordinarily fast over a quarter of a mile, the ancestors of the modern Quarter Horse .
-In the American west, the influence was strongly Spanish, as is seen in the various regional herds of Mustangs .
+In the American West, the influence was strongly Spanish, as is seen in the regional herds of Mustangs .
 In south-west Dakota, the beautiful, swift Nokota horses were bred.
-Perhaps the most famous of all the Indian horses, the Appaloosa with its striking colouring, took its name from the Palouse River area, the original territory of the Niimíípu tribe.
-In recent years, some intriguing theories have circulated suggesting that the indigenous people of America had horses before the arrival of Europeans.
+Perhaps the most famous of all the Indian horses, the Appaloosa , took its name from the Palouse River area, the original territory of the Niimíípu tribe.
+In recent years, some intriguing theories have circulated suggesting that the Indigenous people of America had horses before the arrival of Europeans.

-The contribution of native tribal people to American and global equestrian culture is immense.
-Their lovely horses excel in all western events and endurance riding.
+The contribution that native tribal people have made to American and global equestrian culture is immense.
+Their lovely horses excel in all Western and endurance riding events.
 While the number of foals bred each year is small, efforts are being made to ensure the survival of the American Indian Horse.

 American Indian Horse Categories

 There are various categories of American Indian Horse.
 Original, or Class O horses can trace their ancestry via a recorded chart that connects to one of the Mustang registries or to specific American Indian tribes or families.
 The Class A category includes grade horses, horses of unknown lines and horses that have been adopted from the Bureau of Land Management (BLM).
 Horses classified as AA are four years and older, and have at least half-O breeding.
 This also covers some of the BLM adopted horses.
-Modern or Class M horses can include American Quarter Horse , Appaloosa , American Paint and other colour registry ancestry.
+Modern or Class M horses can include the American Quarter Horse , Appaloosa , American Paint and other colour registry ancestry.
 Category P covers ponies , including those with pedigrees from foundation stock such as the Pony of the Americas (PoA) , Galiceno and Welsh.